 Moving a Tree Fern

-Though most varieties of tree fern grow only about 6-8 feet (1.8 to 2.4 m.) tall, the Australian tree fern can reach heights of 20 feet (6 m.) tall, and relatively quickly.
+Though most varieties of tree fern grow only about 6 to 8 feet (around 2 m.) tall, the Australian tree fern can reach heights of 20 feet (6 m.) tall, and relatively quickly.
 As they mature, their root ball can also become quite large and heavy.
-Because of this, a tree fern transplant is usually recommended for smaller plants.
+It is because of this a tree fern transplant is usually recommended for smaller plants.
 That said, sometimes transplanting tree ferns that are larger can’t be avoided.

 If you have a mature tree fern in need of relocation in the landscape, you’ll want to do so carefully.
 Tree ferns should be moved on cool, cloudy days to reduce transplant stress.
 Since they are evergreen, they are usually moved during the cooler, rainy winter months in tropical or semi-tropical regions.